 The constant changes happening in the industry can be challenging to keep up with.
 To address it using DevOps could mean a colossal shift to the cloud, a cultural transformation, changes in roles and responsibilities of the individuals and teams, automation of processes, and so on.
 All these changes coming together can be overwhelming for any organization.
 Especially, when customers are sensitive to any glitches or performance issues and you need to perform business-as-usual.

 Achieving DevOps is not straightforward and can take a long time before you get it working to deliver the desired results.
-But there are certain best practices that can be generally applied to every organization seeking a DevOps transformation.
+But there are certain best practices for DevOps that can be generally applied to every organization seeking a digital transformation.
 Here are a few of them:

 No matter what technical prerequisites you achieve, collaboration often remains the most difficult barrier to cross.
 This is mostly due to the fact that the development, testers, and operations are viewed as separate departments, working towards their individual goals, rather than the common goal of faster delivery.
 So, better communication is one way to connect the siloed teams together.
 These are a few steps that you can take: